daniel-wojahn/tibetan-text-metrics/README.md

 - Despite the 10x difference in raw values, both represent the same proportional difference (20%)

 Normalized metrics address this by scaling values relative to text length, providing fair comparisons that aren't biased by chapter size.

+### Interpreting Pattern Similarity Scores

+The pattern recognition feature produces similarity scores ranging from 0 to 1:

+- **Word Pattern Similarity**: Measures how similarly words are arranged in n-gram patterns.
+  - A score of 1.0 indicates identical word pattern usage
+  - A score of 0.0 indicates no common word patterns
+  - Higher scores suggest texts that use the same sequences of words, possibly indicating shared sources or direct copying

+- **POS Pattern Similarity**: Measures how similarly parts of speech are arranged.
+  - A score of 1.0 indicates identical grammatical structures
+  - A score of 0.0 indicates completely different grammatical structures
+  - Higher scores suggest similar writing styles or rhetorical structures, even if different vocabulary is used

+These metrics use cosine similarity between n-gram frequency distributions, which makes them naturally normalized regardless of text length.
+The default n-gram size (3) can be adjusted to focus on shorter or longer patterns.

 ### PCA Visualization